 Start with the harder-to-reach thread, likely the one that connects to the faucet.
 Thread it at first with your hands, then use your adjustable wrench to snug it tight.
 Because of the rubber gasket inside, I was told there was no need for Teflon tape.
 You should ask when you purchase your flexible hose if it will need plumbers tape or not.

 Turn the water back on at the shut-off valve and inspect for leaks.
 Turn on the water in the sink to make sure things are running properly.
 If you tightened everything enough, you’re all done.
 If you don’t have a water sensor underneath your sink, you may want to check back in a few hours to make sure that there is no leak and that everything has been snagged up properly.

 Worried about water leaking in other places?
 Get one of these

-We got lucky a few months before this happened we purchased a couple of wifi water sensors from D Link.
+We got lucky a few months before this happened.
+We purchased a couple of wifi water sensors from D Link.
 You can read the D Link water sensor review here.
-Catching the leak immediately meant we saved hundreds if not thousands in water damage.
-I’m sold on their usefulness and the ability to spot water makes them a valuable part of our home security system.
+Catching the leak immediately meant we saved hundreds, if not thousands, in category 1 water damage.
+I’m sold on their usefulness, and the ability to spot water makes them a valuable part of our home security system.

 Final thoughts on leaking flexible hose under sink

-Many water issues can be tough challenges, however fixing a leaking flexible hose under a sink is an easy repair.
+Many water issues can be tough challenges; however, fixing a leaking flexible hose under a sink is an easy repair.
 It took all of 5 minutes to do and was very straightforward.
-If you are a new to home repairs this is one even a novice can tackle.
-That said if you find the idea of doing your own plumbing too intimidating you can always contact a plumber using the link below.
+If you are new to home repairs, this is one even a novice can tackle.
+That said, if you find the idea of doing your own plumbing too intimidating, you can always contact a plumber using the link below.